This post is by guest Blogger Leslie Storm Murphy. She's hella healthy so you should listen to her!

 Sugar free doesn’t mean a product has fewer calories than the regular version; it may have more.
 Sugar-free products have less than 0.5 grams of sugars per serving, but they still contain calories and carbohydrates from other sources.

-are lower in calories (roughly 2 calories per gram, compared to 4 per gram for sugar).
+They often contain sugar alcohols, which are lower in calories (roughly 2 calories per gram, compared to 4 per gram for sugar).
 Common sugar alcohols are mannitol, xylitol, or sorbitol).

 ***Caution: Sugar alcohols can cause diarrhea so don’t consume a lot in one sitting.